What to Look for in Stargazing Equipment: An Informed Buyer's Guide

 How important is aperture size?
 Aperture size is crucial as it determines how much light a telescope can gather—vital for image clarity.

 What should I buy if I want portability?
-The Celestron - 70mm Travel Scope is highly portable and perfect for travel.
+The Celestron Travel Scope 70 Portable Refractor Telescope is highly portable and perfect for travel.

 Are computerized telescopes worth it?
 Yes, if you prefer easier navigation and tracking of celestial objects over manual adjustments.